JumpsecLabs/PrintNightmare/PrivEscTest.md

 ```
 ![image](https://user-images.githubusercontent.com/49488209/124728554-9a371b80-df07-11eb-8e91-8d30eea92e73.png)

-If the spooler isn't running, the machine won't be vulnerabl.
+If the spooler isn't running, the machine won't be vulnerable.
 You can stop here and now.
 Otherwise if the spooler is running, begin exploitation.

 ## DLL